NoroffFEU/development-platforms/mysql-case-study.md

 > image from: https://dev.mysql.com/doc/refman/8.0/en/char.html

-BINARY and VARBINARY have many similarities with CHAR and VARCAHR.
+BINARY and VARBINARY have many similarities with CHAR and VARCHAR.
 The difference is that the values are stored as byte strings rather than character strings.
-The size of BINARY and VARBINARY values can be specified like in CHAR and VARCHAR by using parathesies e.g. Binary(40).
+The size of BINARY and VARBINARY values can be specified like in CHAR and VARCHAR by using parentheses e.g. Binary(40).
-In this example the value will allow storage for 40 bytes and padds the potentialy "missing" space with 0x00, which are then ratained when the value is retrieved.
+In this example the value will allow storage for 40 bytes and pads the potentially "missing" space with 0x00, which are then retained when the value is retrieved.
-VARBINARY will do the same as VARCHAR by initially using 1 or 2 byte prefix pluss data.
+VARBINARY will do the same as VARCHAR by initially using 1 or 2 byte prefix plus data.
 There is no padding

 BLOB and TEXT